Tampa Bay Lightning vs. Pittsburgh Penguins, 01/08/17 – Prediction

 I'm an incredibly passionate sports fan that can't get enough of anything football, baseball, basketball, or hockey related.
 I've been picking spreads and teams for 7 years with great success, so you know I can pick you some winners!

-The Ducks have won four of their last five games and they host a Jets team that had their ...
+The Pirates have won three of their last four games and host a Mets squad that has lost th...
 Read More

-In this Western Conference matchup the Warriors host the Sacramento Kings. ...
+In this NL matchup the Padres host the Cubs....
 Read More